sandeepsa1/dsa/README.md

 ### 05-floyd-warshall-algorithm
 Used to find the shortest paths between all pairs of vertices in a weighted graph, including graphs with negative edge weights (but with no negative cycles).

+### 06-kruskal-algorithm
+Kruskal's algorithm to find a minimum spanning tree of a weighted graph.
+Works for disconnected graphs also.